Research & insights

 Potential benefits

-Productivity gains (67%), better healthcare outcomes (61%) and safer cars (51%) were seen as some of the top potential benefits of AI.
+Respondents thought these potential benefits were likely or very likely, with productivity gains (67%), better healthcare outcomes (61%) and safer cars (51%) seen as some of the top potential benefits of AI.

 67%